uhellstr/OpenXtalk-snake/README.md

 To move the snake we only add new pixel for the head and remove the last pixel for the tail and update the array.

 * Compiled and tested on OSX El Capitan and Linux (Debian 8 , Ubuntu/Peppermint 16.0.4/7, Fedora 23
+* Icons included for OSX and for Linux.
 * Use keys "A" to move snake in a left pattern and "D" to move snake in a right pattern.